zer0Kerbal/ClusterOLanterns/readme.md

 # Cluster O'Lanterns (COL)

-A kitbash of Porkjet's Jack O Lantern and BahamutoD's Cluster Bomb to multiply your enjoyment x42.
+A kitbash of Porkjet's Jack O'Lantern and BahamutoD's Cluster Bomb to multiply your enjoyment x42.